 S. No. Description Controlling stakeholder Sponsor 1.
 Name National Investment and Infrastructure Fund II Aseem Infrastructure Finance Limited 2.
 Address C/o 3rd Floor, Hindustan Times House, 18-20, Kasturba Gandhi Marg, New Delhi - 110001 4th Floor, UTI Tower, GN Block, South Block, BKC, Bandra (East), Mumbai - 400 051 3.
 Experience in the business NIIFL was incorporated in F.Y.
 2015-16.
 NIIFL is a collaborative investment platform for international and Indian investors, anchored by the Government of India (GoI).
 NIIFL invests across asset classes such as infrastructure, private equity and other diversified sectors in India, intending to generate attractive risk-adjusted returns for its investors.
 NIIFL thinks long-term, believes in generating returns through efficiently operating its investments through economic cycles, and is committed to sustainable investing principles.
-NIIFL manages over USD 4.4 billion of equity capital commitments across its three funds - Master Fund, Fund of Funds and Strategic Opportunities Fund, each with its distinct investment strategy.
+NIIFL manages over USD 4.4 billion of equity capital commitments across its three capital base of Rs.
+2,380.59 crores (excluding Securities premium).
+AIFL is registered with Reserve Bank of India ("RBI") as NBFC- IFC and has

+4. Other ventures Business and financial funds - Master Fund, Fund of Funds and Strategic Opportunities Fund, each with its distinct investment strategy.
 NIIF Strategic Opportunities Fund is an India focussed Private Equity fund which aims to build scalable businesses by investing across a range of sectors that offer significant growth potential and enabling policy framework.
-Aseem Infrastructure Finance Limited ("AIFL") is an NBFC- IFC (Infrastructure Finance Company).
-The NIIF Fund II is having 59% of stake in AIFL on fully diluted basis.
-Presently AIFL has Equity capital base of Rs.
-2,380.59 crores (excluding Securities premium).
-AIFL is registered with Reserve Bank of India ("RBI") as NBFC- IFC and has requisite approvals to act as a Sponsor of the Company.
-AIFL owns 30.82% equity stake (on fully diluted basis) in NIIF IFL as a Sponsor.
-1 Other ventures 4.
-5. Other ventures Business and financial activities As mentioned in point no. 3 As mentioned in point no. 3 - As mentioned in point no. 3 6.
-Permanent Account Number AACTN8564C AASCA3238P f.
+As mentioned in point no. 3 As mentioned in point no. 3 - As mentioned in point no. 3 6. activities Permanent Account AACTN8564C AASCA3238P Number f.
 Any material event/ development or change having implications on the financials/credit quality (e.g., any material regulatory proceedings against the Issuer/promoters, litigations resulting in material liabilities, corporate restructuring event etc.) at the time of issue which may affect the issue or the investor's decision to invest / continue to invest in the debt securities: No g.
 Income Tax matters: